Canon G9 X Mark II vs Panasonic GX800

 - Longer lasting: Can take more shots (235 versus 210) on a single battery charge.

-- Sharper images: Has hand-shake reducing image stabilization build-in.
+- Sharper images: Has hand-shake reducing image stabilization built-in.

-- More affordable: Was introduced at a lower price, despite coming with a build-in lens.
+- More affordable: Was introduced at a lower price, despite coming with a built-in lens.

-Arguments in favor of the Panasonic Lumix DMC-GX800:
+Advantages of the Panasonic Lumix DMC-GX800:

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.